Leo Tolstoy

 3

-So it turns out that to assemble in a herd of four hundred thousand men, to march day and night without rest, thinking of nothing, studying nothing, learning nothing, reading nothing, to be of no use to anyone, to decay in filth, to sleep in dirt, to live like cattle in constant stupefaction, to pillage cities, burn villages, ruin nations, and then, meeting a similar mass of human meat, to charge it, spill a lake of blood, cover the fields with torn flesh and piles of corpses, to be crippled, to be crushed for no purpose for whomever it may be and, at last, to expire on some foreign field, while your parents, your wife and your children are dying of hunger at home—this is what is called saving people from repulsive materialism.
+So it turns out that to assemble in a herd of four hundred thousand men, to march day and night without rest, thinking of nothing, studying nothing, learning nothing, reading nothing, to be of no use to anyone, to decay in filth, to sleep in dirt, to live like cattle in constant stupefaction, to pillage cities, burn villages, ruin nations, and then, meeting a similar mass of human meat, to charge it, spill a lake of blood, cover the fields with torn flesh and piles of corpses, to be crippled, to be crushed for no purpose for whomever it may be and, at last, to expire on some foreign field, while your parents, your wife and your children are dying of hunger at home—that is what is called to save men from repulsive materialism.

 — Guy de Maupassant